AdamaJava/adamajava/docs/qannotate/index.md

 ## Installation

-qannotate requires java 8 and (ideally) a multi-core machine with at least 20GB of RAM.
+`qannotate` requires java 8 and (ideally) a multi-core machine with at least 20GB of RAM.
-* To build qannotate, first clone the adamajava repository.
+* To build `qannotate`, first clone the `adamajava` repository.
   ~~~~{.text}
   git clone https://github.com/AdamaJava/adamajava
   ~~~~

-*  Then move into the adamajava folder:
+*  Then move into the `adamajava` folder:
   ~~~~{.text}
   cd adamajava
   ~~~~

-*  Run gradle to build qannotate and its dependent jar files:
+*  Run gradle to build `qannotate` and its dependent jar files:
   ~~~~{.text}
   ./gradlew :qannotate:build
   ~~~~
-  This creates the qannotate jar file along with dependent jars in the `qannotate/build/flat` folder
+  This creates the `qannotate` jar file along with dependent jars in the `qannotate/build/flat` folder

 ## Usage